6-Man and Woman, Kingdom of God

 In my journey for the past decade, I have become convinced that the Son of God was not God Himself, but rather an offspring of Him — a spiritual offspring.

 These “sons of God” are two different species.
-Heavenly sons were made immortal while the earthly sons are mortal.
+Heavenly sons were made immortal while the earthly sons are made mortal.

 But I was hesitant to embrace the notion that all of mankind was to be considered the corporate Son of God.
 It had appeared to me that only portions of mankind may have been considered such.
 But who decides this?
 Who determines which portion of mankind is the Son of God?

-Man: the Anointed Son of God
+Man: The Anointed Son of God

-Moreover, he is the Anointed of God from the very beginning, having been made a little lower than the angels, yet given all authority, power & dominion to rule in righteousness in the land.
+Moreover, man is the Anointed of God from the very beginning, having been made a little lower than the angels, yet given all authority, power & dominion to rule in righteousness in the land.

-However, due to Adam & Eve’s sin, all of Man was spiritually cut off from his Heavenly Father.
+However, due to Adam & Eve’s sin, all of mankind was spiritually cut off from his Heavenly Father.
 This is the “death” that was foretold would come from that sin — it was a spiritual death.

 But God, in His infinite wisdom, made provision to first cover man in his nakedness when He made garments of skin for him, to replace that which man had made for himself to cover his own shame.